-• Any NERI purchased that has not been pre-approved in writing by MFF staff, even if it was written into the Program Summary and Budget included with your contract.
+- Any NERI purchased that has not been pre-approved in writing by MFF staff, even if it was written into the Program Summary and Budget included with your contract. - NERI used as incentives or for program recruitment.

 Physical Activity Promotion